gjtjx/Spatial-Transformer-Augmented-Faster-R-CNN/README.md

 # Spatial-Transformer-Augmented-Faster-R-CNN

 __NOTE__: this is part of my code for hand detection using deep model.
+I mainly implemented the framework using Lua within Torch, and Python for preprocessing.

 The image below clearly depicts what I have implemented for this work: